Skip to main content

 Moroccan Seafood Bastilla

-Moroccan seafood bastilla is a rich mixture of shrimp, calamari, and whitefish, seasoned with herbs and spices, fluffed out with cellophane noodles, and wrapped in "warqa" (Arabic word for "paper") a Moroccan filo dough made fresh daily.
+Moroccan seafood bastilla is a rich mixture of shrimp, calamari, and whitefish, seasoned with herbs and spices, fluffed out with cellophane noodles, and wrapped in "warqa" (Arabic word for "paper") a Moroccan filo dough made fresh daily in the souks, the large marketplaces filled with independent vendors that are in any Moroccan city of any size.
 In coastal cities like Essaouira and Agadir, bastilla is available in the souks in individual serving sizes .
-But wherever I tried it, it underwhelmed.
+But wherever I tried it, it seemed a little underwhelming.
 There was a potentially great dish there, but the flavors were muted.
 It seemed strange that the seafood bastilla should be as bland as it was.
 After all, its cousin, chicken bastilla, albeit with a much different set of ingredients and spice mixture, is such a special occasion dish that I'd ask Nabila, our housekeeper in Fes, to make it whenever there were guests.
-The seafood bastilla I'd tried contained ingredients that blunted the flavor of the fish, like grated Swiss or Gruyere cheese, and reconstituted mushrooms.
-I thought there had to be a tastier variant but I coul
+The typical seafood bastilla contained ingredients that I felt blunted the flavor of t